How to Reconstitute Peptides Step-by-Step | PSPeptides

 • Free of foam — if foam is present, let it settle before use

 If the solution is cloudy, contains particles, or won’t dissolve fully, do not use it.
 This may indicate peptide degradation, contamination, or an incompatible solvent.
+Our guide on how to tell if a peptide has degraded covers these warning signs in detail.

 Storage After Reconstitution